buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 The architecture for Buerokratt is almost entirely Kubernetes based.
 For the MVP we will be using the Azure Kubernetes Service (AKS).

-GitHub will run the CI/CD pipelines via GitHub Actions.
+GitHub hold source code for the various components being built and will also host the CI/CD pipelines via GitHub Actions.

 ![Development Workflow](./DevelopmentWorkflow.editable.png)

 ## Development Environment

-Whilst the code is still on a developers machine there are numerous opportunities to avoid and resolve security issues which may arise.
+Whilst the code is still on a developer's machine there are numerous opportunities to avoid and resolve security issues which may arise.

-### Language Best Practice
+### Development Language Best Practice

 Many tools exist which can enforce best practice on the code developed within a project.
 These take the form of simple warnings displayed to the developer for common issues with code.
 The developer then needs to resolve the issue or add an exception to the codebase.
 Exceptions to best practice would be examined in code review and verified before the code is committed.